Notes on diesel

-Executing Raw SQL
+Executing raw SQL

-diesel does not support window functions or subqueries.
+Diesel doesn't support window functions or subqueries.

-Therefore, I've been implementing pagination by directly manipulating SQL.
+As a result, I implement pagination by directly manipulating SQL.

 #[derive(QueryableByName, Serialize, Debug)]